aconstlink/natus/CONTRIBUTING.md

 Please keep the following in mind BEFORE contributing:

-- This project is mainly a private endeavour into game engine coding(I have been doing already for many years now) and a way for me to learn new things, especially in software architecture.
+- This project is mainly a personal endeavour into game(real-time interactive) engine coding(I have been doing already for many years now) and a way for me to learn new things, especially in software architecture.

 - The engine may do similar things other well established engines already do.